Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Introduction

-To address these challenges, we explore learning point cloud representations from \emph{solely synthetic data} generated via procedural 3D programs~\cite{xie2024lrm,xu2018deep,xu2019deep} --- examples are shown in Fig.~\ref{fig:teaser}b.
-Our data generation pipeline begins with sampling shapes from a set of simple 3D primitives (\eg, cubes, cylinders, and spheres).
-These primitives undergo affine transformations (\eg, scaling, translation, and rotation) and are combined to create diverse geometries.
-We then augment the composed shapes using predefined operations (\eg, Boolean operations) to further enhance topological diversity, and uniformly sample 3D surface points from these shapes for point cloud representation learning.
-We generate a total of 150K synthetic 3D point clouds, costing around 600 CPU hours, though this pipeline can theoretically produce an unlimited number of 3D shapes without copyright concerns.
-This leads us to two key questions:
+To explore this, we investigate learning point cloud representations from \emph{purely synthetic data} generated by procedural 3D programs~\cite{xie2024lrm,xu2018deep,xu2019deep,jiang2024megasynth}, as illustrated in Fig.~\ref{fig:teaser}a.
+Our data generation pipeline begins by sampling simple 3D primitives (\eg, cubes, cylinders, spheres), which are then transformed via affine operations (\eg, scaling, translation, rotation) and composed into more complex geometries.
+We further apply augmentations such as Boolean operations to enrich topological diversity, followed by uniform surface point sampling to obtain point clouds suitable for representation learning.
+This approach is lightweight, efficient, and capable of generating unlimited number of 3D shapes with diverse geometric structures.
+Unlike standard datasets, our procedural shapes lack human-recognizable semantics.